Check Out Easy Steps To Replace A Toilet Flange

 How will one come to know that it’s time to replace a toilet flange?

-Water leaking at the base of the toilet, the toilet becomes loose, and moves with wrecked sound, shaky units, damaged flooring are some of the signs that indicate that it’s time to replace the toilet flange.
+Water leaks at the base of the toilet, the toilet becomes loose and moves with wrecked sound, shaky units, and damaged flooring are some of the signs that indicate that it’s time to replace the toilet flange.
 If not repaired or changed on time, then it will create significant damage over time.
-Over and above, it creates unnecessary hygiene risk in the home.
+Over and above, it creates unnecessary hygiene risks in the home.

 How to repair/replace a Toilet Flange?